JoshCap20/python_roku_remote/README.md

 SUGGESTIONS
 ---------------
 I suggest using pyinstaller to install this python program as a stand-alone, executable app on your desktop for easiest usage.
+I would publish the app this way, but I figured it was better to publish the python file to allow customization and improvement.

+Install pyinstaller with Pip:
+’pip install pyinstaller’

+Run pyinstaller:
+For singe-file executable with hidden console:
+’pyinstaller --onefile --windowed gui.py’
+For simple use:
+’pyinstaller gui.py’

 TROUBLESHOOTING
 ---------------